 Comfort food has been a favorite on my menu lately.
 You know this if you've been following along regularly.
 Trying times call for comfort food, don't you agree?

 Chicken pot pie has been on my menu rotation lately.
 It's been an easy meal to prepare and oh, so comforting to eat.
-You’ll be surprised just how easy it is make chicken pot pie from scratch.
+You’ll be surprised just how easy it is to make chicken pot pie from scratch.

 Three Ways to Make Chicken Pot Pie Easy